Header image: Gerrit Phil Baumann, CC BY 3.0 License, via Wikimedia Commons

 It is usually not necessary to book in advance, however if you want seats in front it is preferable.
 Since you mention the 1000 baht one, there are usually enough seats without needing to book since that is where the Thais pile up and get excited with bets.
 After that I have only been to one party, it was at Lumpini and in front, but I think that even at the back the atmosphere is just as strong.

-Hello, I am on your blog, and I have reserved my places at the RAJADAnmem stadium for an evening on Sunday April 21 where I am going to Thailand, and it says 6:30 a.m. / 23 p.m.
-I have to come at 18:30 p.m. or if I arrive at 20 p.m. is that okay?
+Hello, I'm on your blog, and I booked my tickets for the Rajadamnern stadium for an evening on Sunday, April 21st, when I go to Thailand.
+It says 6:30 AM / 11:00 PM.
+Do I have to arrive at 6:30 PM, or is it okay if I arrive at 8:00 PM?

 Thank you for your blog…